astorDev/tivity/psy/adhd/index.md

     question: "AD in ADHD is:"
     answers:
         - "Lack of attention from parents"
-        - "Inability to Keep an Attention"
+        - "Inability to Keep Attention"
 ---

 # Do you know what Attention Deficit in ADHD means? 🤔

 > Well, I Did Not! 🤯

 I always thought Attention Deficit in ADHD meant that a child with ADHD lacks attention from parents or people in general.
 It turned out it is not about that at all!
-In reality it means that the children with ADHD lack their **own** attention.
+In reality, it means that the children with ADHD lack their **own** attention.

 For me, this opened a whole new perspective on the condition!
 It also feels somewhat paradoxical that a hyperactive person is the one lacking attention.
 This becomes clearer when we replace attention with focus.
 Maybe it would be clearer if ADHD were called Focus Deficit instead...